About breast cancer

 "Advanced breast cancer" usually refers to metastatic breast cancer, also referred to as Stage IV breast cancer.
-Breast cancer that has spread locally in the area of the breast, but not too distant organs and tissues, is often referred to as "locally advanced breast cancer," also referred to as Stage III breast cancer.
+Breast cancer that has spread locally in the area of the breast, but not to distant organs and tissues, is often referred to as "locally advanced breast cancer," also referred to as Stage III breast cancer.
 Given these various and sometimes inconsistent terms, if you or a loved one is diagnosed with advanced breast cancer, it is important to discuss with your doctor specifically what stage it is and its other characteristics such as hormone receptor status and where the cancer has spread that can be important for making treatment decisions.

 Advanced breast cancer is usually treated with systemic therapy, which means drugs that travel through the bloodstream, reaching and affecting cells all over the body.
 Systemic therapy includes hormonal treatment, chemotherapy, and targeted therapy.

-Women living with Advanced breast cancer have unique needs and challenges.
+Women living with advanced breast cancer have unique needs and challenges.
 The mindset for most women with early stage breast cancer is short-term with both treatment and an end to cancer being in sight.
 The goal is to "beat" cancer and become a survivor.
 Women living with advanced disease will never "beat" cancer, so the mindset isn't about being a survivor, but more about making every day count.
 They experience the uncertainty of how many days, weeks, months and years they have left and how long a particular treatment will work.